 Margate Before Regeneration

-Photos of Margate before regeneration, capturing everyday life, Dreamland, and the seaside town’s fading past.
+Photos of Margate before regeneration, capturing everyday life, familiar landmarks, and the seaside town’s fading past.

 I took these photos in 2011, documenting Margate at a moment before regeneration reshaped the town’s identity.
-At that time, the seaside town in Kent was at a crossroads: change felt possible, yet nothing was guaranteed.
-The Turner Contemporary had recently opened, Dreamland was closed, and large-scale redevelopment was still uncertain.
-This post shows what life, buildings, and routines looked like before the town’s rebranding.
+At that time, the seaside resort in Kent was at a crossroads: change felt possible, yet nothing was guaranteed.
+The Turner Contemporary had recently opened, Dreamland Margate was closed, and large-scale redevelopment was still uncertain.

 Margate beach